awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    2. With this target group ARN, query for the specific instances using `aws elbv2 describe-target-health --query 'TargetHealthDescriptions[*].Target.Id' --target-group-arn arn:aws:elasticloadbalancing:us-east-1:000000000000:targetgroup/doc-example-resilience-tg/exampleexample`.
    3. Choose one ID from this list, and find the instance profile association id with `aws ec2 describe-iam-instance-profile-associations --query 'IamInstanceProfileAssociations[0].AssociationId' --filters Name=instance-id,Values=i-0123456789`.
    4. Remove the association with `aws ec2 disassociate-iam-instance-profile --association-id iip-assoc-00000000000000000`
+   5. Restart the instance with `aws ec2 reboot-instances --instance-ids i-0123456789`

    > NOTE: These steps are for the purpose of this example only, and should generally not be taken in production environments.
    > Always use CloudFormation templates and Infrastructure as Code (IaC) to modify resources in production environments.